 The study was conducted at a male buffalo fattening unit in the Thrissur district of Kerala state,involving 28 crossbred male Murrah buffaloes, approximately 1.5 years of age.
 Except for the feeding regimen, all other management conditions were maintained uniformly throughout the study period, which coincided with Kerala’s late winter season.
 Preliminary observations indicated that the Murrah crossbred male buffaloes exhibited suboptimal weight gain and incurred higher feed costs under traditional management practices Therefore, a scientific management intervention was undertaken to address the issues of suboptimal growth and high feed cost on evaluation of the general farm management provided to the male buffaloes, it was observed that the feeding practice was unscientific.
-Hence it was decided to introduce a feeding plan consisting of total mixed ration (TMR) which is given in Table 1.
-The TMR pellet had the nutritional composition as that of grade lll cattle feed as per BIS standard (BIS.2009).
+Hence it was decided to introduce a feeding plan (Table 1) consisting of total mixed ration (TMR).
+The TMR pellet had the nutritional balanced composition as that of grade lll cattle feed as per BIS standard (BIS.2009).
 This feed was much cheaper than the earlier feed that was provided to the buffaloes by the farmer.
 The mineral mixture was also replaced by a cheaper alternative.
 Body weight estimations were performed using morphometric measurements.
 Live body weight was calculated using Shaeffer’s formula for buffaloes:

 W = (L × G²) / 660,

 where W is the estimated live body weight in kilograms, L is the body length (from the point of the shoulder to the pin bone) in inches, and G is the chest girth in inches.

 Baseline body weights (day 0) were recorded before the feeding intervention, and post-intervention weights were measured on day 60 because the experiment was carried out for a period of 60 days.
 Average daily gain (ADG) was calculated using the formula: ADG = (Final Weight − Initial Weight) / Number of Days.

 Statistical analysis: To enhance the robustness of the statistical analysis, data points indicating weight gains exceeding 100 kg over 60 days were excluded as outliers.
 This refinement yielded a final dataset comprising 24 animals.
 Descriptive statistics, including means for initial and final body weights, were computed.
 A paired t-test was conducted to evaluate the significance of weight change pre- and post-intervention.